sharpend/Sharpend/README.md

 It started some time ago when i was wondering if it's possible to do .NET development under linux.

 So by and by i developed some tools and perhaps they are useful for some other people too.
 There are no limitations in the kind of tools.
-They should just make the life easyer :)
+They should just make the life easier :)

 For example: